 The FTC revised its Guides Concerning the Use of Endorsements and Testimonials in Advertising, or Guides, which became effective on December 1, 2009.
 Although the Guides are not binding, they explain how the FTC interprets Section 5 of the FTC Act's prohibition on unfair or deceptive acts or practices.
 Consequently, the FTC could bring a Section 5 enforcement action based on practices that are inconsistent with the Guides.
 Under the revised Guides, advertisements that feature a consumer and convey his or her atypical experience with a product or service are required to clearly disclose the typical results that consumers can generally expect.
-In contrast to the 1980 version of the Guides, which allowed advertisers to describe atypical results in a testimonial as long as they included a disclaimer such as "results not typical", the revised Guides no longer contain such a safe harbor.
-The revised Guides also add new examples to illustrate the long-standing principle that "material connections" between advertisers and endorsers (such as payments or free products), connections that consumers might not expect, must be disclosed.
-Herbalife has revised its marketing materials to be compliant with the revised Guides and the Consent Order.
+In contrast to the 1980 version of the Guides, which allowed advertisers to describe atypical results in a testimonial as long as they included a disclaimer such as "results not typical", the revised Guides also add new examples to illustrate the long-standing principle that "material connections" between advertisers and endorers (such as payments or free products), connections that consumers might not expect, must be disclosed.
+Herbalife has revised is marketing materials to be compliant with the revised Guides and the Consent Order.
 However, it is possible that our use, and that of our Members, of testimonials in the advertising and promotion of our products, including but not limited to our products and our income opportunity, will be significantly impacted and therefore might negatively impact our sales.

 Governmental regulations in countries where we plan to commence or expand operations may prevent or delay entry into those markets.
 In addition, our ability to sustain satisfactory levels of sales in our markets is dependent in significant part on our ability to introduce new products into such markets.
 However, governmental regulations in our markets, both domestic and international, can delay or prevent the introduction, or require the reformulation or withdrawal, of certain of our products.
 Any such regulatory action, whether or not it results in a final determination adverse to us, could create negative publicity, with detrimental effects on the motivation and recruitment of Members and, consequently, on sales.
-For example, the Chinese government carried out a 100-day review which began on January 8, 2019 to investigate the unlawful promotion and sales of health products.
-This review was accompanied with negative media attention, and although the review ended on or about April 18, 2019, the effects of the negative publicity may result in a material adverse effect on our business in China.
+For example, the Chinese government carried out a 100-day review, or the Review, which began on January 8, 2019 to investigate the unlawful promotion and sales of health products.
+The Review was accompanied with negative media attention, and although the review ended on or about April 18, 2019, we believe the Review impacted our business in 2019 as Members significantly reduced activities and sales meeting during and following the Review.
+The ultimate effects of the Review, coupled with its negative publicity, resulted in a material adverse effect on our business in China in 2019.
+Additionally, government, agency, or other regulatory recommendations, guidelines, or mandates in response to certain unexpected events, such as viral outbreaks, could negatively impact sales.
+For example, the COVID-19 pandemic has resulted, and may continue to result, in government recommendations, guidelines, or in certain cases outright prohibition of, companies' ability to conduct normal business operations.